MileHacker Logo

 Coffee Plantations: A Cultural & Agricultural Experience

-Checking out a working coffee farm on the Bolaven Plateau is a significant experience.
-Learn about the history of coffee in Laos, pay attention to the cultivation process, and flavor freshly brewed local coffee.
+Checking out an operational coffee farm on the Bolaven Plateau is an important experience.
+Learn about the history of coffee in Laos, observe the cultivation process, and try freshly brewed area coffee.

 History of Lao Coffee